Fall 2016 First-Time Freshman Advising Checklist

-Download and print the Spring 2016 First-Time Freshman Advising Checklist (.pdf).
+Download and print the Fall 2016 First-Time Freshman Advising Checklist (.pdf).

 This checklist will help you get started on your academic career at Cal State Northridge.
 Planning for your freshman year is an exciting time!
-Freshmen advisement and registration activities for Spring 2016 begin November 2, 2015.
+Freshmen advisement and registration activities for Fall 2016 begin April 12, 2016.

 Important!
-Complete the steps below, paying careful attention to deadlines, in order to begin classes at Cal State Northridge (CSUN) for the Spring 2016 semester:
+Complete the steps below, paying careful attention to deadlines, in order to begin classes at Cal State Northridge (CSUN) for the Fall 2016 semester:

 - Satisfy the English Placement Test (EPT) and Entry Level Mathematics (ELM) requirements.
-You should have already taken EPT and ELM unless you are exempt because of your SAT, ACT, AP or EAP scores.
-EPT/ELM scores or exemptions must be received by CSUN by the posted deadlines in order for you to schedule an appointment for Spring 2016 academic advising and course registration.
-NOTE: If you are required to take the EPT/ELM, you must take the tests early enough for CSUN to receive your test scores by October 31, 2015.
-Due to high demand and limited seating, you should sign up for the tests much earlier than the October 31 deadline for receipt of scores.
+You should have already taken EPT and ELM unless you are fully or conditionally exempt because of your SAT, ACT, AP or EAP scores.
+Taking the ELM/EPT is strongly recommended for conditionally exempt students.
+EPT/ELM scores or exemptions must be received by CSUN in order for you to schedule an appointment for Fall 2016 academic advising and course registration.
+NOTE: If you are required to take the EPT/ELM, you must take the tests by May 7, 2016.
+Due to high demand and limited seating, you should sign up much earlier than the May test registration deadline in April.
 To see if we received your EPT/ELM scores or exemptions, log into myNorthridge, locate My Checklist and review your complete and incomplete tasks.

 You may take EPT/ELM at CSUN or a CSU campus near you.
 If you are outside California, you will need to arrange to take the EPT/ELM test in your location.
 For details, visit the Educational Testing Service (ETS) website and select "Out-of-State Testing."
 Please note that there is an out-of-state testing fee in addition to the fee for each test.
 To view test dates, register online and learn about exemptions, visit the CSUN Testing Center.